black-loaf2026/ExternalExecutor/README.md

 ## What is this?

-This is a Level 8 external executor that works by using offsets from internal structures.
+This is a Level 8 external executor that works by using internal structures.
-For example, offsets can be found in comments from a Yubx structure dump.
+For example, structures can be found in comments from a Yubx structure dump.

 The executor takes around **3 seconds to fully initialize** after starting.